KCMicheal/xendbridge-chat-sdk/README.md

 	    EmailAddress: "youruseremailaddress@domain.com",
 	    Comment: comment, //the user's message from the client side
 	    SentBy: 2, //this is always 2 representing the third party user
-	    Recipient: 1, //this is always 1 representing all entites involved
+	    Recipient: 1, //this is always 1 representing all entities involved
 	    Base64Attachment: "", //this is the image in base64 format
 	    DisputeReference: disputeRef, //the unique dispute reference
 	    SentAt: new Date().toISOString() //this is the time in timestamp